neuhaus/PokemonGo-Map/docs/basic-install/index.rst

   $ npm --version
   3.8.9

+If npm is too old, you can upgrade it on Linux by running `sudo npm -g install npm`.
 Once node/npm is installed, you can install the node dependencies and build the front-end assets:

 .. code-block:: bash